 The superfood salad – quinoa, cacao nibs, and pomelo.
 So healthy it is.
 The nuttiness of the quinoa, the sweet acidity of the pomelo, the bitter complexity of the cacao nibs… this red quinoa citrus salad is so delicious.

 I discovered this wonderful ingredient because there is a blossoming cacao growing industry in the Mekong delta.
 The associated chocolate production industry is booming.
 Marou chocolate is highly recommended.
 Even the NY Times is on to it: The Best Chocolate You Have Ever Tasted.
 There is a good article about cacao nibs here.
 You can buy them online at Amazon.
-If you don’t have cacao nibs, substitute with 90% pure dark chocolate, chopped into small (3x3mm) pieces.
+If you don’t have cacao nibs, substitute with high purity dark chocolate, chopped into small (3x3mm) pieces.

 Red quinoa and citrus salad

 - 1 Tbsp apple cider vinegar

 - 1 Tbsp cocoa nibs